How to Make Your Shopify Store GDPR Compliant

 Apps like TinyCookie collect user consent forms automatically.
 You can find all of it by opening the app in your Shopify Admin dashboard and clicking Consent tracking.

-Collect consent forms of your website users with TinyCookie at Consent tracking section
+Collect consent forms with TinyCookie

 If you don’t see any consent forms being tracked after some time, make sure that the cookie consent banner is really live.